Cognitive Loop of Thought: Reversible Hierarchical Markov Chain for Efficient Mathematical Reasoning: Experiment

 \subsubsection{Datasets}

-We evaluate CLoT using gpt-4o-mini, gpt-4-1106-preview and deepseek-v3 as backbone models.
+We evaluate CLoT using gpt-4o-mini, gpt-4-1106-preview and DeepSeek-V3 as backbone models.
 Our evaluation covers three types of reasoning tasks: mathematical QA reasoning (MATH$_{900}$, \cite{hendrycks2021measuring}, GSM8K$_{1319}$, \cite{cobbe2021training}, Addsub$_{395}$, \cite{hosseini2014learning}, and SVAMP$_{1000}$, \cite{patel-etal-2021-nlp}), mathematical multiple-choice (AQUA$_{254}$, \cite{ling-etal-2017-program}), and commonsense reasoning (CommonsenseQA$_{1220}$, \cite{talmor-etal-2019-commonsenseqa}).
-For the large datasets Math and SVAMP, we adopt the same data processing procedure as in Study \cite{10.5555/3692070.3692341}, evaluating the first 900 and 1,000 questions from their respective test sets.
+For the large datasets Math and SVAMP, we adopt the same data processing procedure as in Study \cite{10.5555/3692070.3692341}.
 On mathematical datasets, CLoT employs exact numeric matching—i.e., an answer is considered correct only if it exactly matches the numeric value in the original question.
 On commonsense datasets, it uses synonym-based judgment—i.e., an answer is deemed correct if it is a synonym or near-synonym of the answer in the original question.